Is Mila Kunis Pregnant? Find Out If She Will Bring Home Another Baby In 2017

-Could Mila Kunis be pregnant, again?
-That’s what the rumor mill has suggested about the 33-year-old mother of two.
+Could Mila Kunis be pregnant again?
+That’s what the rumor mill has suggested about the 33-year-old mother-of-two.
 Ever since she had her baby in November, people had speculated how long it would be before she announced she was having baby number three.
 Is it possible that Mila and Ashton Kutcher will welcome another baby to their home in 2017?

 Kunis loves being a mother and has stated that motherhood changed her for the better.
-Mila said that she sees the world differently since welcoming her daughter, Wyatt into her life in October 2014.
+Mila said that she sees the world differently since welcoming her daughter, Wyatt, into her life in October, 2014.

 “Everything is different,” Mila explained.